What Is Modal Fabric & Is This Material Really Sustainable?

 Every year, our clothing comes from more than 120 million trees that have been cut down.
 The biodegradability of modal means that it is one of the more sustainable options out there.

-But, to ensure that it’s one of the best fabrics for our planet, it should come from a trusted manufacturer who uses sustainable sourcing practices.
+But, to ensure that the modal fabric you’re buying is actually eco friendly, it should come from a trusted manufacturer who uses sustainable sourcing practices.

 One of the biggest pros of modal fibers is that, in Lenzing’s case, it has been certified as both biodegradable and compostable under home, soil, industrial, and marine conditions.